timneumann1/FunSearch-Sidon/README.md

 funsearch run examples/cap_set_spec.py 11
 ```

-For more complex input data, you can provide the input also as a .json or .pickle file.

 Currently, the search is only using single thread with no asyncio and is somewhat slow
 for challenging tasks.